 Hindu is the major religion while Buddhism is second.

-While men seem to be dressed in mostly western clothing, women are still wearing traditional dress.
-As a woman visiting, it’s best to keep your shoulders and legs covered (especially if you are going to small towns or villages).
-In major cities, it’s more acceptable to wear shorts and tank tops.
-If you are trekking, you can wear shorts without a problem.
+Older men tend to be more traditional but younger men dress in western style clothing.
+Older women still wear traditional dress, but younger women can be seen wearing jeans and t-shirts.
+Still, women visiting should cover their shoulders and legs (especially if you are going to small towns or villages).
+Showing your belly is acceptable so crop tops are not a problem.
+Woman should not show cleavage.
 Be respectful when entering temples by covering up.
 You should remove your shoes when entering a house or temple.

 - Healthcare – Medical care is limited and does not meet Western standards.
 If you come down with a serious illness you will likely be evacuated to another country nearby.
 That being said, I spent three days in a hospital in Pokhara when I had pneumonia.
 Although it was nothing like a western hospital, the staff were kind and took good care of me.
 It was also very affordable.
 My entire stay including all medicine, x-rays, and doctors cost $200.

 - Food & Water – Hygiene and sanitation are not as common when handling food and drinks.
 Only drink bottled water, and be careful when eating uncooked food.
 I’ve heard of a lot of people having stomach problems, however I was fine and ate almost everything.
 Once your stomach adapts you shouldn’t have any issues.
 I was told by a doctor in the region that 80% of travelers will get travelers diarrhea in Nepal, so be sure to have a good antibiotic with you.